Johnstanley1/SNAPnMAP/README.md

 # Advanced Features (Max Marks: Both Geo and Camera)
 - Utilize Geolocation to Show photos on a map (HARD)
-- Camera used to take and add new photos to library
+- Camera used to take and add new photos to the library

 # Database Schema (Minumum 2 Stores, Full Marks 3+ Significant):
 Photos: { \